bluejw/academic-kickstart/content/authors/admin/_index.md

 - Bayesian Nonparametrics
 - Reinforcement Learning
 - Causal Discovery
-- Precision Medicin in HIV
+- Precision Medicine in HIV

 # Education to show in About widget
 education: